๐ŸŽ‰ Premium Proxies ยท 3-Day Free TrialClaim Now โ†’

 For web scraping, competitive intelligence, ad verification, or geo-restricted data collection, this gap is operationally significant.
 ISPs can observe query patterns, throttle traffic, or share logs with third parties.
 Anti-scraping systems running at the DNS level can detect and block the actual origin even when the IP appears to belong to a proxy provider.

-• How DNS Resolution Works Through a Proxy {#how-dns-resolution-works}
+How DNS Resolution Works Through a Proxy

 DNS operates on UDP port 53 by default (TCP for responses exceeding 512 bytes, per RFC 7766 by Dickinson et al., 2016), and where hostname resolution happens determines whether a proxy prevents DNS leaks.
 The three main proxy protocol families handle resolution differently: HTTP proxies can route DNS if the client sends the hostname in the CONNECT request, SOCKS4 cannot route DNS at all, and SOCKS5 only routes DNS when the correct connection scheme is used.